codefresh-io/docs.codefresh.io/_docs/installation/gitops/monitor-manage-runtimes.md

     The GitOps Runtimes page shows runtimes with invalid tokens prefixed by the key icon.
 Mouse over shows invalid token.
   * To update an existing token, go to [GitOps Runtimes](https://g.codefresh.io/2.0/account-settings/runtimes){:target="\_blank"}.
 1. Select the GitOps Runtime for which to update the Git token.
-1. From the context menu with the additional actions at the top-right, select **Update Git Runtime token**.
+1. From the context menu at the right, select **Update Git Runtime Credentials**.

   {% include
  image.html